Yueming-Yin/RealVS/README.md

 year = {2021},
 }
 ```
-## Word
+## In Word
 ```
 Yueming Yin, Haifeng Hu, Zhen Yang, Huajian Xu, and Jiansheng Wu.
-Realvs: To- ward enhancing the precision of top hits in ligand-based virtual screening of drug leads from large compound databases.
+RealVS: Toward enhancing the precision of top hits in ligand-based virtual screening of drug leads from large compound databases.
 Journal of Chemical Information and Modeling, 61(10):4924–4939, 2021.
 ```